-Looking back to 2016/17, the Council has had another successful year.
-At the beginning of the year - through our budget process - we found savings and efficiencies of £15.4m, while at the year-end we have been able to deliver a small underspend.
-The Council moves into 2017/18 with a balanced budget and planning is now well underway for 2018/19.
-Our strong balance sheet and healthy level of one-off reserves enables us to plan with confidence for the future.
+The 2017/18 Statement of Accounts presented here tells the story of what has been a financially successful, albeit challenging, year for the Council.
+At the beginning of the year - through our budget process - we found savings and efficiencies of £15.4m, while at the year-end we have remained within budget, supported by the application of £1.6m of specific funding to offset the impact of development on demand for Council services.
+The Council moves into 2018/19 with a balanced budget and planning is now well underway for 2019/20.

+Our strong balance sheet and healthy level of one-off reserves enables us to plan with confidence for the future, albeit that these reserves can only be used once whilst the savings we must find are ongoing and the demands we must meet are increasing.